INDICATORS OF SUCCESS

 - Review other non-regulatory areas in which changes can be made to reduce the risks of asbestos exposure for all Victorians.

 - Research / build evidence base and government pathway to view asbestos as a health priority.

 Increased response to illegal asbestos activity

 - Develop and implement a joint compliance and enforcement strategy for the management of asbestos targeting government and non -government building and demolition contractors, the do-it-yourself industry and other community management aspects of asbestos such as illegal dumping.

 - Held separate forum with local council officers to hear and learn about asbestos issues from the local government perspective.

 - Writing up of case study of WorkSafe’s successful Dec 2020 prosecution of non-licensed removal on a domestic property.

-- Further consultation with community to develop and test the complaints/enquiries flow chart.
+- Further consultation with community to enhance the “Who Does What in Asbestos” community matrix.